Online Criminal Justice Masters Programs

 Earning a degree that aligns with your specific interests is a great way to shape your future, and there are a variety of potential directions that might take, from corrections and criminal psychology, to public administration, criminalistics and criminology.

-Online Masters Degrees in Criminal Justice – Essentials
+Online Masters Degree in Criminal Justice – Essentials

 The other variable is whether your program requires an internship, fieldwork, or writing a thesis or capstone project.
 Sometimes, if you plan to go onto a Doctorate program, it is smart to complete a thesis.
 Look ahead.
 Another good rule of thumb.